huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

   + **overlay_l2**: An overlay_l2 network built for containers by using Open vSwitch(OVS).
   + **vpc-router**: An vpc-router network built for containers by using ipvlan and custom VPC routes.
-  + **eni**: A Yangtse network built for cce turbo cluster.
+  + **eni**: A Yangtse network built for CCE Turbo cluster.
 The container network deeply integrates the native ENI capability of VPC, uses the VPC CIDR block to allocate container addresses, and supports direct connections between ELB and containers to provide high performance.